-Lemon Blueberry Cheesecake Cake is refreshing, spring and summer dessert assembled of moist lemon cake dotted with juicy blueberries, blueberry cheesecake and sweet and tangy lemon cream cheese frosting.
-You have two delicious dessert, lemon blueberry cake with cream cheese frosting and delicious blueberry cheesecake, packed in one amazing treat.
+Lemon Blueberry Cheesecake Cake the perfect blueberry dessert for spring and summer!
+Made with a moist lemon cake dotted with juicy blueberries, blueberry cheesecake and sweet and tangy lemon cream cheese frosting.
+It’s two delicious desserts – lemon blueberry cake and delicious blueberry cheesecake – packed in one amazing treat!
 You should check my Blueberry Cheesecake Crumb Cake, too!

 Layers of Lemon Blueberry Cake are so moist and soft.
 This is tender butter cake lightened with a hint of fresh lemon juice and lemon zest, speckled with juicy blueberries.
 It is sweet and tart, perfect for spring and summer dessert.